auth0/docs/articles/multifactor-authentication/send-phone-message-hook-configuration.md

 If you aren't receiving the SMS, please look at the logs for clues and make sure that:

-- That the Hook is being called.
+- The Hook is being called
-- That you have configured the Hook Secrets as per Step #2.
+- You have configured the Hook Secrets as per Step #2
-- That those secrets are the same ones that you created in the Amazon Web Services portal.
+- Those secrets are the same ones you created in the Amazon Web Services portal
-- Your Amazon Web Services user has access to the `AmazonSNSFullAccess` role.
+- Your Amazon Web Services user has access to the `AmazonSNSFullAccess` role
-- Your Amazon Web Services account is active (not suspended).
+- Your Amazon Web Services account is active (not suspended)
-- That your phone number is formatted using the [E.164 format](https://en.wikipedia.org/wiki/E.164).
+- Your phone number is formatted using the [E.164 format](https://en.wikipedia.org/wiki/E.164)